JoshEiermann/getting-and-cleaning-data-project/readme.md

----
-title: "Getting and Cleaning Data Project"
+##Getting and Cleaning Data Project
-output: html_document
----

-This is a repo, which hosts R code for the course project and supporting documentation.
+This is a repo, which contains R code for the course project and supporting documentation.

 The data used can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones